1.

 14.

-On POD#1, the patient developed worsening right-sided purpura near his abdomen.
-Is Hemoglobin was drawn and it was found to be 6.2 g/dl, which was done from a preoperative level of 12 g/dl.
-Imaging is performed and he was found to have a large retroperitoneal bleed.
-He was surgically explored and the bleeding vessel that was causing the bleeding was fixed.
+On POD #1, the patient developed worsening right-sided purpura near his abdomen.
+Labs are drawn and his hemoglobin was found to be 6.2 g/dl, which was down from a preoperative level of 12 g/dl.
+His Medical team orders a CT scan Abd/Pelvis that reveals a large retroperitoneal bleed.
+The General surgery team takes him back to the OR and performs a surgical exploration.
+He is found to have a bleeding vessel that was causing the bleeding.
+The Surgeon was able to fix this issue.

-Hematology is consulted as the patient needs several pRBC transfusions but the patient carries a history of IgA deficiency.
-How should the pRBC be modified to ensure that he receives a safe transfusion?
+A Hematologist is consulted as the patient needs to receive several pRBC transfusions but the patient carries a history of IgA deficiency.
+How should the pRBC be modified to ensure that he has no complications from receiving the transfusion(s)?

 B .
-Just administer premedications with steroids prior to him receiving the pRBC transfusion
+Administer premedication with steroids prior to him receiving the pRBC transfusion

 C .
-Gamma irradiate the blood products prior to the transfusion
+Gamma irradiate the blood products prior to administering the transfusion

 D .
-Wash the pRBC product prior to the transfusion
+Wash the pRBC product prior to giving the transfusion

 E .
 Leukoreduce the pRBC products